gabrieledarrigo/gably/README.md

 #### Client side application

 The client side application is built with standard web technologies: HTML5 and CSS3 to create the page structure and styles, and Javascript, in ECMAScript6 version, to handle the user interface interactions.
+The web page is served with the static middleware of express.js

 #### Development and production